Sapphirine/Correlating-Price-Volume-of-Low-Volume-Stocks-with-Social-Media/README.md

 2. We use "Data_Manipulation.R" to format, expand, and visualize data.
    Then we select useful features to be used in our analysis.
-   Perform small scale Naive Bayes Classification.
+   Perform Naive Bayes Classification.

 3. We use "Mahout_Naive_Bayes_Classification.sh" to perform large scale Naive Bayes Classification.

-For more details please to refer to: https://www.youtube.com/watch?v=tZ9gQEKX7Sg
+For more details please refer to: https://www.youtube.com/watch?v=tZ9gQEKX7Sg